Pretium Partners

-Pretium Partners (Pretium) is an American alternative investment firm headquartered in New York City.
-The firms focuses on investments in residential real estate as well as Corporate and Structured Credit.
+Pretium Partners, LLC (Pretium) is an American alternative investment firm headquartered in New York City.
+The firm focuses on investments in residential real estate as well as Corporate and Structured Credit.

-In 2022, the firm was ranked by PERE (under Private Equity International) as the fifteenth largest Private Equity Real Estate firm based on total fundraising over the most recent five-year period.
+In 2022, the firm was ranked by PERE (under Private Equity International) as the fifteenth largest private equity real estate firm based on total fundraising over the most recent five-year period.

-It is stated to have a portfolio of 85,000 homes as of late 2022 making it the second largest largest owner of single-family rental homes in the United States behind Invitation Homes.
+It is stated to have a portfolio of 85,000 homes as of late 2022 making it the second largest owner of single-family rental homes in the United States behind Invitation Homes.

 The firm has attracted controversy for its strategy of buying up large number of homes then charging tenants with high rental fees while providing poor maintenance.
 It has also been accused of evicting tenants who cannot pay rent during the COVID-19 pandemic despite COVID-19 eviction moratoriums being placed by the Centers for Disease Control and Prevention (CDC).